Change2561

-Change2561 (เช้นจ์2561) it is a Thai television show production and drama company under GMM Grammy Public Company Limited, founded by Saithip Montrikul Na Ayutthaya on April 20, 2018 under GMM Channel Holding Company Limited, which was originally held 50% by GMM Grammy and the Sirivadhanabhakdi family before later selling to The One Enterprise Public Company Limited.
-After The One Enterprise acquired GMM Channel Holdings.
+Change2561 (เช้นจ์2561) it is a Thai television and drama company.
+Founded by Saithip Montrikul Na Ayutthaya on April 20, 2018 under GMM25, which was originally held 50% by GMM Grammy and the Sirivadhanabhakdi family.
+When The One Enterprise later acquired GMM, both shareholders sold their stakes.

 History

 Change2561 Co., Ltd. was established in 2018 by Saithip Montrikul Na Ayutthaya after resigning from her position as Vice Chairman of GMM Holding Co., Ltd. Initially, Change2561 Co., Ltd. was 50% owned by GMM Grammy through GMM Holding, and the remaining 50% was held by Adelfos, owned by Thapana Sirivadhanabhakdi and Panote Sirivadhanabhakdi.
 Later, The One Enterprise, led by Takonkiet Viravan, acquired GMM Channel Holdings, forcing both companies to sell all their shares to The One Enterprise.